Distracted Driving Accident Lawyers in Las Vegas

 - Roughly 9 percent of drivers acknowledge that they feel pressured to answer a text message as soon as it comes in.
 Around 7 percent feel that same pressure to respond immediately to work e-mails or messages.
 (The Zebra)

-- 1 in 3 female drivers admit to taking photos while driving.
+- 1 in 3 female drivers admits to taking photos while driving.
 (The Zebra)

 While this data is disturbing on its own, researchers suspect that distracted driving plays a role in more crashes than the figures tell.
 That’s because it can be difficult to determine whether drivers were distracted at the time of the wreck unless they admit it or there is visual proof or witness statements to support the claim.